CSI: NY (video game): Case 3 – Off the Mark

 One woman is found dead in a theater used for magic and another at a construction site.
 Suspects include the two acts that were performing, a construction worker, and an amusement park worker.
 Is this the work of a serial killer?
 No, as in the end the construction worker turns out to be the killer because he'd killed one of his workers shortly after the project started, and the project was close to being called off, which would have led to the body's discovery.
-You work with Stella on this case.
+Stella Bonasera is the playable character in this case.

 Case 4 – Hillridge Confidential

 A young girl was killed during her live session on the Internet.
 The killer wanted to stop the threats going around the school and stop her from telling the killer's secret.
 Suspects include the doorman, a brother and sister, and the headmaster.
 The secret turns out to be that the headmaster was gay and he killed the girl in order to keep the information from destroying his life.
-You work with Lindsay on this case.
+Mac Taylor is the playable character in this case.

 Case 5 – Derailed

 Mac works on a frozen body recovered in a metro station.
 Unfortunately for him, the clues point to him as a suspect, as the victim was a rapist Mac couldn't throw in jail many years ago.
 Suspects include a mother who wanted Mac to stay away from her daughter, the daughter whom the victim attacked, and a homeless man who lives in the subway.
 In the end, the mother turns out to be the killer as she wanted revenge on both the man who hurt her daughter and the cop who couldn't convict him.
-You work with Mac on this case.
+Mac Taylor is the playable character in this case.